2019 Adult Jazz Camp

-We are excited to debut the CMS Adult Jazz Camp for both beginner and advanced musicians!
-Camp director and drummer Chris Teal brings this new opportunity for adults to learn jazz songs, style, and improvisation by ear and from written notation.
-The core faculty also includes three internationally touring jazz musician/educators in trombonist Nick Finzer, saxophonist Alexa Tarantino, and bassist/vocalist Katie Ernst.
+We are excited to offer the second annual CMS Adult Jazz Camp for both beginner and advanced musicians!
+Camp director and drummer Chris Teal brings this opportunity for adults to learn jazz songs, style, and improvisation by ear and from written notation.
+The core faculty also includes internationally touring jazz musician/educators.
 Students will have the opportunity to play in large and small ensembles organized by ability and interest.
 Students are coached both on their individual roles and roles within ensembles.
 Jazz transcription, composition, practice techniques, and basic audio recording are included in both levels.
 The camp meets during the day for workshops and rehearsals and in the evenings for performances by the faculty and student groups.

 Beginning Adult Jazz Track: This is open to any adult with at least one year of experience on an instrument or voice, but limited experience with jazz.
 No audition is required – just enroll using the link shown below.